GeekNeuron/GN-Manager/README.md

 ## Installation & Usage

 1. Navigate to the `scripts/` directory in this repository.
-2. Download the four `.bat` files (`GN_Winget_Install_Manager.bat`, `GN_Local_Install_Manager.bat`, etc.).
+2. Download all `.bat` files.
-3. Place all four scripts in the **same folder** on your computer.
+3. Place all scripts in the **same folder** on your computer.
+4. To access all tools from a central menu, run the main launcher: **`GN_Manager_Suite.bat`**.
-4. Run any script by double-clicking it.
-The necessary Admin elevation will be handled automatically.
+5. The necessary Admin elevation will be handled automatically.
+You can also run individual tools directly if you prefer.

-## Configuration

-On the first run, a `GN_Manager_Config.ini` file will be created automatically.
-You can edit this file to customize:
--   Log file and backup directory names.
--   Search paths for the Cleaner tool.
--   Application profiles for the Backup tool.

 ---